Skip to Content

 Some common reasons include:

-- Racial Discrimination: In some countries, certain racial groups are subjected to violence, harassment, and systemic discrimination.
-These individuals could be restricted access to critical resources like education, employment, and healthcare, resulting in life-threatening circumstances.
-If a person’s race is the basis for their persecution, they may seek asylum for protection.
+• Racial discrimination: In some countries, certain racial groups are subjected to violence, harassment, and systemic discrimination.
+These individuals could be restricted from accessing critical resources like education, employment, and healthcare, resulting in life-threatening circumstances.
+If a person's race is the basis for their persecution, they may seek asylum for protection.

 Human Trafficking and Crime Victims